proj3rd/lib3rd/README.md

 - Input
   - `text`: `string`
 - Output
-  - `string` or `null`
+  - `string`

-Returns a string which only contains ASN.1.
-For an unexpected case, returns `null`.
+Returns a string which only contains ASN.1

 This function supports the followings: